matchy123/Phase4Week1codeChallenge/README.md

 ### Testing

-- Use `pytest -x` to run the included tests and check the implementation.
-- Alternatively, interact with the API through the frontend or Postman to test functionality.
+- Alternatively, interact with the API through the frontend.

 ## Models and Relationships